asterisk/documentation/docs/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/PJSIP-Transport-Selection.md

 The provided transport is instructed to establish a new connection to the resolved IP address and port.

 !!! info ""
     If an existing connection exists to the IP address and port using the specific transport type then it is reused and a new one is not established.

 [//]: # (end-info)

-###
+### 4. Multihomed Transport Selection (Connection-less protocols)

-Before the message is sent out the transport the routing table is queried to determine what interface it will be going out on.#### Local source interface IP address matches source IP address in message
+Before the message is sent out the transport the routing table is queried to determine what interface it will be going out on.

+#### Local source interface IP address matches source IP address in message

-The message is left untouched and passed to the transport.#### Local source interface IP address differs from source IP address in message
+The message is left untouched and passed to the transport.

+#### Local source interface IP address differs from source IP address in message

 The message contents are updated with the different source address information.
-If a transport is bound to the new source address the outgoing transport for the message is changed to it.### 5.
-Message is sent
+If a transport is bound to the new source address the outgoing transport for the message is changed to it.

+### 5. Message is sent

 The message is provided to the transport and it is instructed to send it.

 SIP Response Handling
 ---------------------